 Effects of Different Anti-Anxiety Drugs

-Drugs.com information on Ativan does not list weight gain as a side effect, but does list a change in appetite as a possible side effect without distinguishing whether the drug increases or decreases appetite.
+Drugs.com information on Ativan lists weight gain as a possible side effect, but lists weight loss under side effects whose incidence is unknown.
 It's possible that different people taking the drug experience different effects.
-Weight gain can occur as a side effect of SSRIs, tricyclic antidepressants and some atypical antipsychotics, particularly olanzapine, brand name Zyprexa.
+Weight gain can occur as a side effect of other anti-anxiety and anti-depressant drugs such as SSRIs, tricyclic antidepressants and some atypical antipsychotics, particularly olanzapine, brand name Zyprexa.

 Determining Side Effects

 Ativan's most common side effects were determined in large clinical trials.
 Common side effects that occur during clinical trials in more than 1 percent of cases are considered common, while side effects that occur in less than 1 percent of people are considered rare, according to eMedTV.
-Although weight gain has not been listed as a side effect, that does not mean it might not occur as a side effect of the drug in less than 1 percent of people.
+Although weight gain has not been listed as a common side effect, it could occur as a side effect of the drug in less than 1 percent of people.

 Typical Side Effects